Federal and Connecticut Workers Compensation Attorneys

 If you have been injured on the job, whether you were injured in a construction accident, suffer from a repetitive trauma disorder such as carpal tunnel syndrome or a back injury, or suffer from an occupational disease caused by exposure to dangerous chemicals, you may be entitled to a compensation claim for medical expenses, lost wages, disability and retraining.

 It can be confusing and discouraging to file or appeal a claim under the Connecticut Workers Compensation Act or the Longshore and Harbor Workers Compensation Act.
 Our lawyers will handle the paperwork while you concentrate on recovering from your injury.
 We charge no attorney fees unless you collect.
-Contact our New London office to make arrangements for a free consultation with Jay Berryman, Rob Keville, or Carolyn Kelly, our “workers’ comp” attorneys.
+Contact our New London office to make arrangements for a free consultation with Jay Berryman, Rob Keville, Carolyn Kelly or Kristi Kelly, our “workers’ comp” attorneys.

 Suisman Shapiro represents defense workers whose illnesses or injuries are related to their work at the Electric Boat Shipyard in Groton.
 Workers at Electric Boat or other defense contractors are covered by the Longshore and Harbor Workers Compensation Act (LHWCA).
 Our law firm has extensive experience handling matters at the Department of Labor and before administrative law judges who adjudicate Longshore claims.